TheNoob51/SanchiAR/README.md

 *   Anyone looking to understand the mechanics of image tracking and real-time object placement in AR.
 ## 6\.
 Demonstration

-A live demonstration on a mobile device is the best way to understand the application's functionality, showcasing the user interface and the real-time AR object rendering in actio
+A live demonstration on a mobile device is the best way to understand the application's functionality, showcasing the user interface and the real-time AR object rendering in action: [Youtube](https://www.youtube.com/watch?v=Pj2WlW6fBN0)